clivewalkden/cwHideReveal/readme.md

 * Added the option to add an active class to the current selected link on click.

 #### v0.2 - 29nd January 2013 ####
-* Finalised the accordian command.
+* Finalised the accordion command.

 #### v0.1 - 22nd January 2013 ####
 * Created the first version of the script based on previous created scripts.